jakuta-tech/JitDecrypter/README.md

 ### JitDecrypter Project

 This project contains the components required for **just-in-time (JIT) decryption** of code in the *.prot* section at execution time.
 It also supports the execution of code from standard, non-encrypted sections.
 Additionally, it serves as both a demonstration and a proof of concept.
+As demonstration, the protected code contains the following code:
+- The user can input text
-The user can input text, which is then processed to compute its CRC32 value.
+- The user input is then processed to compute its CRC32 value

 Both functions are executed within the encrypted *.prot* section.

 #### Core Class: Tracer